hideokamoto/aws-simple-stripe-event-notifier/README.md

 import * as cdk from 'aws-cdk-lib';
 import * as events from 'aws-cdk-lib/aws-events';
 import * as sns from 'aws-cdk-lib/aws-sns';
-import { AwsSimpleStripeEventNotifier } from 'aws-simple-stripe-event-notifier';
+import { StripeEventsToSns } from 'cdk-construct-stripe-events-to-sns';

 export class MyStack extends cdk.Stack {
   constructor(scope: Construct, id: string, props?: cdk.StackProps) {